markgrovs/Bear-Markdown-Export/README.md

 * Sets Bear note's modification date on exported markdown files.
 * Appends Bear note's creation date to filename to avoid “title-filename-collisions”
 * Uses rsync for copying, so only changed notes need to be synced to Dropbox (or other sync services)
-* "Hides” tags from being seen as H1 in other Markdown apps, by adding a period in front of tag: .#mytag
+* "Hides” tags from being displayed as H1 in other markdown apps by adding a period in front of all tags:
+.#bear .#idea .#python
-(this get striped off again at sync's import into Bear)
+(these are striped off again when synced back into Bear)

 Happy syncing! ;)